Un gallo con muchos huevos: Animation

 The transition to the CG format was an entirely new approach back then, as there were no animated films of the format produced in the Mexican cinema industry at the time of development.
 This was proven to be a challenge, to which the filmmakers called it "very difficult" and "a path of trial and error".
 Fellow co-director and writer Gabriel Riva Palacio Alatriste, Rodolfo's brother, stated that the film was designed for an "international" outreach.
 During development, Gabriel spoke with a DreamWorks Animation representative who was visiting Mexico at the time, and later brought him to the Huevocartoon studio.
 Gabriel has mentioned about the representative's doubtfulness of the film's intended quality, considering its country's quality.

-According to an interview with Proceso, development for the film began after Gabriel suggested to Rodolfo of making the film in full CG animation, leading to the recruiting of new artists inexperienced in the format and over seven months of training.
+According to an interview with Proceso, development for the film began after Gabriel suggested to Rodolfo of making the film in full 3D animation, leading to the recruiting of new artists inexperienced in the format and over seven months of training.
 Gabriel and Rodolfo were among those novice in the CG field.
 "When working in 3D, you need to go through a process called render," they said. "[Once] you illuminate, you put cameras, that now everything is three-dimensional, you must send it to be rendered, it is as if you need at least a thousand or 1,500 computers to go through that process, which is simply a process of computing so that come out the final picture.
 And that investment put the company at risk because that technology does not exist in Mexico[...]"
 The filmmakers then went to DEL Animación to convince the company for investment, to which it agreed.
 "We are in debt for about three years, they left us[... ] to be able to pay them and then we are paying for the render farm, hoping that this will be a success so that the company [Huevocartoon] does not go bankrupt."
 The filmmakers mainly sought investment from United States-based companies due to limited amount in Mexico, and due to the former's large CG market, but still relied on those of the latter including Fidecine, Eficine, and Televisa.
 They also explained that the reason behind the decision for CG is for a wider marketing potential.
 "This is our first film to start competing in the international market, but to keep up with DreamWorks and Pixar we still need a lot more money, talent, time, training and studies," said Gabriel.
 The film's cockfighting theme was initially resisted due to its controversial existence, but after considering Toto's rooster character, the filmmakers have gone along with the idea while portraying it as a boxing-style sport.